CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q15: Is it possible that two different challenge sets with the same CSID, in two different competitions, would have *different* challenge binaries?

+A15: Yes.

 Q14: Can two different Challenge Sets have the same CSID in a single competition?

 A14: No.